This page was most recently updated on May 8th, 2025

 SECTION 6.01 Advisors Manage Corporate Affairs.

 The Board of Advisors shall manage the affairs of the Corporation.
-Members of the Board of Advisors must be members of the Court, legal and actual residents of the Realm known as Southern Colorado, as defined in SECTION 2.02, and continue said residency for the tenure of the office.
+Members of the Board of Advisors must be members of the Court, legal and actual residents of the Realm known as Southern Colorado, as defined in SECTION 2.02, and continue to be residency for the tenure of the office.
 [Amended on 03/16/2008, General Membership Meeting.]

 SECTION 6.02 Number, Tenure, and Qualifications.

-B. Officers, except the Corresponding Secretary, shall be elected, by a majority of votes cast, at the annual meeting of members in accordance with Article V of these By-Laws and shall be members of the United Court of the Pikes Peak Empire, and reside within the realm of the United Court of the Pikes Peak Empire, with the Treasurer meeting specific requirements set by the Board of Advisors and approved by a majority vote of the Board.
-[See Proclamations by Emperor IX, Bob Steinborn and Emperor XIII, Danny Entler.]
+B. Officers, except the Corresponding Secretary, shall be elected, by a majority of votes cast, at the annual meeting of members in accordance with Article V of these By-Laws and shall be members of the United Court of the Pikes Peak Empire and reside within the realm of the United Court of the Pikes Peak Empire, with the Treasurer meeting specific requirements set by the Board of Advisors and approved by a majority vote of the Board.
+[See Proclamations by Emperor IX, Bob Steinborn, and Emperor XIII, Danny Entler.]

-E. The President and Treasurer shall be elected in even numbered years and the Vice-President and Recording Secretary shall be elected in odd numbered years.
+E. The President and Treasurer shall be elected in even-numbered years and the Vice-President and Recording Secretary shall be elected in odd-numbered years.

 SECTION 6.03 Meetings.